jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/read/queuedof.md

   The funding cycle that's next up for the specified project.

   @dev
-  Returns an empty funding cycle with all properties set to 0 if a queued funding cycle of the project is not found.
+  If a queued funding cycle of the project is not found, returns an empty funding cycle with all properties set to 0.

   @param _projectId The ID of the project to get the queued funding cycle of.

-  @return fundingCycle The queued funding cycle.
+  @return fundingCycle The project's queued funding cycle.
 */
 function queuedOf(uint256 _projectId)
   external